Updated: January 11, 2025

 5. Make robust data encryption a table stake

-As a SaaS vendor, you should bet on symmetric or asymmetric data encryption to get control of sensitive data, whether it’s at rest, in use, or in motion.
+As a SaaS vendor, you should bet on symmetric or asymmetric encryption to get control of sensitive data, whether it’s at rest, in use, or in motion.
 With symmetric encryption, the same key per session is used for encryption and decryption.
-While asymmetric encryption implies two keys – public for data encryption and private for its decryption.
+While an asymmetric method implies two encryption keys – public for data encryption and private for its decryption.

 These are the protocols you can leverage to secure data in its different states:

-• TLS (Transport Layer Security) and SSL (Secure Sockets Layer) for the data in motion.
-Guard emails, files, etc., moved between applications, networks, computers, etc. And no matter how trivial it may seem, if your SaaS solution is web-based, use HTTPS (Hypertext Transfer Protocol Secure) protocol to minimize SaaS security risks.
+- TLS (Transport Layer Security) and SSL (Secure Sockets Layer) for the data in motion.
+Guard emails, files, etc., moved between applications, networks, computers, etc. And no matter how trivial it may seem, if your solution is web-based, use HTTPS (Hypertext Transfer Protocol Secure) protocol to minimize risks.

 6. Run regular security audits